alphagov/govuk-content-schemas/README.md

 # GOV.UK content schemas

-This repo contains schemas and examples of the content formats used on GOV.UK.
+This repo contains schemas and examples of the content that uses them on GOV.UK.

-The aim of it is to support 'contract testing' between the frontend and publisher apps by expressing the schema and examples in strict, machine processable formats.
+The aim of it is to support 'contract testing' between the frontend and publisher apps by expressing the schema and examples in strict, machine processable form.

-We use [JSON Schema](http://json-schema.org/) to define the formats.
+We use [JSON Schema](http://json-schema.org/) to define the schemas.

-For each format there are three possible representations:
+For each schema, there are three possible representations:

 * the 'publisher' representation, which is used when a publishing application transmits data to the content store.